rsnodgrass/hassio-addons/keepalived/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=WREP29UDAMB6G)

-Home Assistant add-on for keepalived wraps the Docker Keepalived package [shawly/docker-keepalived](https://github.com/shawly/docker-keepalived), but that may change over time if there is a more supported Docker keepalived project.
-This is based on an older add-on by [Philipp Schmitt](https://github.com/pschmitt/home-assistant-addons) which used the no-longer maintained and many years out of date [osixia/docker-keepalived](https://github.com/osixia/docker-keepalived).
+Home Assistant add-on for [keepalived](https://github.com/shawly/docker-keepalived) currently wraps the Docker Keepalived package [shawly/docker-keepalived](https://github.com/shawly/docker-keepalived), but that may change over time if there is a more supported Docker keepalived project.

+Once installed, if you go to 'Settings > Network > Configure network interface' in Home Assistant, the IP address for the dynamically created interface that keepalived defined should be listed.

 ### Support

-There is NO support for this add-on.
+**There is NO support for this add-on.
 Feel free to open a pull request if you want to fix any bugs and help maintain this image.
-Otherwise you are out of luck (for now at least).
+Otherwise you are out of luck (for now at least).**

 ### Install as a Hass.io Add-on